-- (i) The following circumstances may necessitate a Sole Source Procurement: - (I) When only one source exists that meets the requirements; - (II) When the compatibility of Equipment, accessories, services, software, or replacement parts is the paramount consideration; - (III) When a sole Vendor's Item is needed for trial use or testing; - (IV) When a sole Vendor's Item is to be procured for resale; - (V) When certain public utility services are to be procured and only one reasonable source exists; or, - (VI) When moving services to an alternative Vendor would cause undue hardship or excess costs to the Judiciary. - (ii) The Determination as to whether a Procurement shall be made as a Sole Source shall be made in writing by the Procurement Officer, with the appropriate approval(s).
+- (i) The following circumstances may necessitate a Sole Source Procurement: - (I) When only one source exists that meets the requirements; - (II) When the compatibility of Equipment, accessories, services, software, or replacement parts is the paramount consideration; - (III) When a sole Supplier's Item is needed for trial use or testing; - (IV) When certain public utility services are to be procured and only one reasonable source exists; or, - (V) When moving services to an alternative Supplier would cause undue hardship or excess costs to the Judiciary. - (ii) The Determination as to whether a Procurement shall be made as a Sole Source shall be made in writing by the Procurement Officer, with the appropriate approval(s).
 The Procurement Officer may specify the application of the Determination and the duration of its effectiveness.
 In cases of reasonable doubt, competition should be solicited.
-Any request by a Using Unit that a Procurement be restricted to one Vendor shall be accompanied by an acceptable explanation as to why no other Vendor shall be suitable or acceptable to meet the need. - (iii) Award or Renewal of Real Property Leases.
-When it is determined to be in the best interest of the Judiciary, the Procurement Officer may negotiate the formation or renewal of a real Property Lease with the approval of the Director without soliciting other Proposals.
+Any request by a Using Unit that a Procurement be restricted to one Supplier shall be accompanied by an acceptable explanation as to why no other Supplier shall be suitable or acceptable to meet the need. - (7) Emergency Procurement.
+The Director, or designee, with written approval of the ASCA-O, may activate and proceed with Emergency Procurement Procedures as outlined within the Procurement Procedures Manual.
+Emergency Procurement Procedures may be updated and modified by the Director as required.